x30unlimited/postpromoter/README.md

   ### Reverse votes
 Bidbot owners can now set a price for a vote reversal.
 For instance, *accountA* bids for vote on one of its posts.
 Then *accountB* sends a vote reversal request for accountA post.
-*AccountB* will need to pay only a fraction % of the original bid amount paid by *accountA*.
+*AccountB* can pay a fraction of the original bid amount paid by *accountA*.

 First, enable the reversal in config file (config.json), setting `reversal_enabled` to `true`.